mongodb-university/Bluehawk/docs/docs/reference/tags.md

 Prior to version 1.0, bluehawk accepted `code-block` as an alias for `snippet`.
 Version 1.0 removed the `code-block` alias.

 :::

 The `snippet` tag marks a range of content in a file as a snippet.

-The `snippet` tag marks a range of content in a file as a snippet.
 You can use the [snip](#snip) CLI command to generate snippet files from these snippets.